pulumi/pulumi-hugo/themes/default/content/blog/pulumi-esc-public-preview-for-1password-support/index.md

     $ docker push $TAG
     ```

-## Summary
+## Conclusion

-By joining forces with 1Password, Pulumi ESC strives to offer a "secrets agnostic" tool that effortlessly integrates with various secrets management solutions.
-This integration is poised to become an essential component in developers' toolkits, allowing for an easy-to-use developer experience while elevating security standards in their cloud infrastructure management.

-* Visit the [1Password+Pulumi ESC docs](https://www.pulumi.com/docs/esc/providers/1password-secrets/) to learn more about the syntax.
+Our collaboration with 1Password marks a significant enhancement in the flexibility and security of Pulumi ESC, empowering developers with a seamless solution for managing secrets.
+This partnership reiterates our commitment to providing a highly efficient, secure development environment by facilitating the integration of critical secrets directly into your projects without compromising security.
+For a hands-on understanding of this integration and to optimize your secret management strategies, we encourage you to delve into the detailed documentation provided for both Pulumi ESC and 1Password integration:

+* Visit [1Password's CI/CD Integration page](https://developer.1password.com/docs/ci-cd/) for Pulumi ESC docs.
-* Visit the [Pulumi ESC docs](https://www.pulumi.com/docs/esc/environments/ ) to learn more about Pulumi ESC and a complete list of supported providers.
+* Visit our [Pulumi ESC docs](https://www.pulumi.com/docs/esc/environments/ ) to learn more about Pulumi ESC and a complete list of supported providers.

-## Next Steps

-Stay tuned as we evolve Pulumi ESC, ensuring it remains at the forefront of platform engineering innovation.
-To further enrich your skills and knowledge, we invite you to register for our upcoming workshop, ["Managing team secrets with 1Password & Pulumi ESC"](https://www.pulumi.com/resources/managing-team-secrets-1password-pulumi-esc/), designed to help you start with Pulumi ESC and its integration with 1Password.
+Don't miss the opportunity to elevate your platform engineering skills by joining our specially curated workshop on managing team secrets effectively with Pulumi ESC and 1Password.
+Your journey towards streamlined, secure cloud infrastructure management begins here.